-environmental liabilities to our High-Risk List, due to the growth of those liabilities over the past 20 years.4 In our most recent High-Risk List update, we found that departments and agencies, including the Department of Defense, need to take additional steps to address environmental risks and to monitor, report on, and better understand their environmental liabilities.
+environmental liabilities.
+In 2017, we added the U.S. government's environmental liabilities to our High-Risk List, due to the growth of those liabilities over the past 20 years.4 In our most recent High-Risk List update, we found that departments and agencies, including the Department of Defense, need to take additional steps to address environmental risks and to monitor, report on, and better understand their environmental liabilities.